-University of Sheffield recruits Race Equality Champions to help students challenge microaggressions
+University of Sheffield recruits Race Equality Champions to help students understand microaggressions

-• New roles to help students develop skills to challenge subtle but offensive comments directed at black, Asian and minority ethnic people
+• New roles to help students develop skills to consider the impact of subtle but offensive comments directed at black, Asian and minority ethnic people

 • Roles have been created in response to student demand, working closely with the University of Sheffield’s Students' Union and Black and Minority Ethnic (BME) Committee

 • Champions will lead training sessions for students across campus and University residences, equipping students with skills for future life in a global workplace

 • Initiative forms part of the University’s Race Equality Strategy

 The University of Sheffield has launched an initiative to recruit Race Equality Champions to change the way students think about racism.

 The new roles will be filled by students, who will be trained to lead healthy conversations in University residences and across campus, to help their peers understand racism and its impact and equip them with skills that can be applied in a variety of work and social settings.